-The legislation specifies 18 classes of facilities including Anaesthesia class, Interventional Neuroradiology class, Radiotherapy class, Rapid Opioid Detoxification class and the Gastrointestinal Endoscopy class.
-The Regulation sets out the standards facilities are required to meet for each type of class.
+The Private Health Facilities Regulation 2017 specifies 19 classes of private health facilities and sets out the standards facilities are required to meet for each type of class.
 Facilities can be licenced for more than one class.